syncfusion-content/fileformat-docs/File-Formats/PDF/How-to-use-the-HTML-converter-in-Visual-Studio-for-Mac.md

 ---
 title: How to use the HTML converter in Visual Studio for Mac | Syncfusion
-description: Learn how to use the HTML converter in Visual Studio for Mac.
+description: Learn how to use the HTML converter in Visual Studio for Mac with easy steps using Syncfusion .NET Core PDF library.
 platform: file-formats
 control: PDF
 documentation: UG